CourageOI/port-support-engineer-assessment--solution/README.md

    - Completed the initial setup wizard

 2. **Install Port's GitHub app**
-   - Navigated to Data Source tab in the Builds page in Port
+   - Navigate to the Data Source tab in the Builds page in Port
-   - Clicked on Add Data Source
+   - Click on Add Data Source
-   - Selected GitHub and clicked on install Github apps
+   - Select GitHub and click on install Github apps
-   - Authorized the app on my GitHub account
+   - Authorize the app on my GitHub account
-   - Selected repositories to include in Port
+   - Select repositories to include in Port

 3. **Create a Jira account**
-   - Created a free Jira Software Cloud account https://ioctec.atlassian.net/
+   - Create a free Jira Software Cloud account https://ioctec.atlassian.net/
-   - Created a new project using:
+   - Create a new project using:
      - Software development category
      - Scrum template
-     - Company managed project type to access components feature
+     - Company managed project type to access the components feature

 4. **Create Jira components matching GitHub repositories**
-   - Created components named exactly the same as my GitHub repositories
+   - Create components named the same as the GitHub repositories
-   - Created at least two components for two repositories:
+   - Create at least two components for two repositories:
      - `tpss-api`
      - `trivia-api`

 5. **Install Port's Ocean integration for Jira**
    - From the [Ocean’s Jira integration](https://docs.port.io/build-your-software-catalog/sync-data-to-catalog/project-management/jira/) link
-   - Selectecd Real-time (self-hosted) setup option
+   - Select Real-time (self-hosted) setup option
-   - Also setup a Kind cluster and deployed the ocean Jira integration via helm
+   - Also, set up a Kind cluster and deploy the Ocean Jira integration via helm
-   - Used Kubernetes deployment approach via Helm chart
+   - Use Kubernetes deployment approach via Helm chart
-   - Created a user token from Jira
+   - Create a user token from Jira
    - installation script:
          ```bash
          helm repo add --force-update port-labs https://port-labs.github.io/helm-charts